2600hz/make-busy/README.md

 performing test calls to Kazoo cluster with separate automated FreeSWITCH instances.
 Kazoo entities are used to store arbitrary information required for testing and generation of FreeSWITCH configuration.

+## Requirements

+Makebusy makes extensive use of FreeSWITCH ESL and requires the use of the esl php module

+check https://github.com/lazedo/freeswitch-php-esl for HowTo install

 ## Components

 To run tests you'll requite one MakeBusy instance serving XML configs for automated FreeSWITCH instances via HTTP, and at least 3